OpenStack

 Unscoped - single credentials to multiple domains

-Scoping VMs to Domain option needs to be turned on.
+Use domain-scoped authorization option needs to be turned OFF.

-Scoping VMs to Domain option needs to be turned off.
+Use domain-scoped authorization option needs to be turned ON.

 Tags